Warren Worthington III: Archangel

 X-Factor's formation begins a period of upheaval in Warren's life.
 Cameron Hodge abuses Warren's trust and portrays X-Factor as "mutant hunters" for hire, further fueling anti-mutant sentiment.
 An altercation with the Brotherhood of Mutants allows Mystique to discover the relationship between the "mutant hunters" and the former X-Men; she exposes Warren as the financial backer for X-Factor, causing a public relations nightmare.
-Warren's wings are mutilated during the "Mutant Massacre" by the Marauder, Harpoon.
-When the wings develop gangrene, Cameron Hodge violates Angel's wishes and has the crippled wings amputated.
-Despondent over the loss, Warren escapes the hospital and commandeers his private jet.
-It explodes in the air as the rest of X-Factor watch helplessly from below.
-It is ultimately revealed that Hodge sabotaged Warren's plane to finish off his nemesis, in an apparent suicide.
+Warren's wings are mutilated by Harpoon during the "Mutant Massacre", resulting in Hodge having the wings amputated against Warren's will.
+Despondent over the loss, Warren escapes the hospital in his private jet, which is sabotaged by Hodge and explodes.

-Seconds before the explosion, Warren is spirited away by the ancient mutant Apocalypse.
-Apocalypse offers to restore Angel's wings if Angel will serve him as one of the Horsemen of Apocalypse.
-Apocalypse subjects Angel to extensive genetic alterations, giving him blue skin and organic metal wings which can cut through almost anything.
-The wings can fire the metal feathers as projectiles.
-Apocalypse gives Worthington the title of Death.
-He makes Worthington the leader of his Horsemen after Worthington beats the others in a fight, and gives him a drug that remove his reservations to follow Apocalypse's dark plans.
-Death is unveiled to X-Factor during their second encounter with the Horsemen, and Warren sadistically exploits the weaknesses of his friends to defeat them in combat.
+Seconds before the explosion, Warren is spirited away by Apocalypse and made into Death, one of his four Horsemen.
+Apocalypse subjects Angel to extensive genetic alterations, giving him blue skin and organic metal wings.
+He makes Warren the leader of his Horsemen after Warren beats the others in a fight, and gives him a drug that remove his reservations to follow Apocalypse's dark plans.
 During a later attack on Manhattan, Iceman fakes his own death at Warren's hands, hoping that the shock of killing a friend will enable him to break free of the influence of Apocalypse's drug.
 Although freed, Warren refuses to rejoin X-Factor, feeling that he has changed too much psychologically to be a hero.

 He seeks out Candy Southern, but finds that she is missing.
-Warren learns that Candy has been lobotomized to protect Cameron Hodge's secrets, including the establishment of the anti-mutant militia "The Right" using funds embezzled from Worthington.
-In the confrontation that follows, Hodge murders Candy in front of Warren and Warren decapitates Hodge.
-Changing his codename from "Death" to "Dark Angel", he later rejoins X-Factor and takes the codename "Archangel" during the events of "Inferno".
+Warren learns that Candy has been lobotomized to protect Cameron Hodge's secrets using funds embezzled from Warren.
+In the confrontation that follows, Hodge murders Candy in front of Warren, who kills Hodge.
+Changing his codename from "Death" to "Dark Angel", he later rejoins X-Factor and takes the codename Archangel during the events of "Inferno".

-Warren later meets and becomes romantically involved with Charlotte Jones, a New York City Police officer and single mother.
-It is with Charlotte's help that X-Factor frees Warren from the Ravens, a cult of near-immortal psychic vampires.
-It is during this battle that Warren's survival is made public knowledge, allowing him to regain control over his family's remaining business holdings and his personal fortune.
-X-Factor rejoins the X-Men following the defeat of the Shadow King on Muir Island.